 AEDT relies on the user to determine background concentration values and organize them into either an hourly input file or a non-hourly file with a string of values.
 AEDT parses this file and determines the BGFLAG itself based on the number of values given.
-Please refer to "Background Concentrations in AEDT" on the AEDT Support website for additional information.
+Please refer to the "AEDT Supplemental Manual: Background Concentrations in AEDT" on the AEDT Support website for additional information.